SuperMarcus/NineAnimator/README.md

 >
 > Third-party Listing & Tracking support is still being improved.
 As of now, NineAnimator can only
-> present limited amount of information (among the data retrieved) and only AniList.co is supported.
+> present limited amount of information (among the data retrieved) with no review & rating
->
-> Later updates will improve content presentation and bring support to more services
+> capabilities.
+Later updates will bring support to those functions.
-> (e.g. MyAnimeList, Kitsu.io).
 >

 NineAnimator can present information on a selection of third party listing websites.
 You can configure